rougier/python-opengl/08-markers.rst

-As explained before, the `shadertoy <https://www.shadertoy.com>`_ website is a great teaching resources and you can learn a lot by reading the sources accompanying a demo.
+As explained before, the `shadertoy <https://www.shadertoy.com>`_ website is a great resource and you can learn a lot by reading the sources accompanying each demo.
 As an exercise, have a look at this `wonderful demo
-<https://www.shadertoy.com/view/4dfXDn>`_ by Marteen that show two dimensional
+<https://www.shadertoy.com/view/4dfXDn>`_ by Marteen that shows two dimensional
 signed distance field functions with light and shadows.

-Simply gorgeous.
+Simply gorgeous...